dahlke/eklhad/web/data/blogs/2013-11-05-setting-up-a-raspberry-pi-web-server-using-node-express.md

 sudo dd if=2013-09-25-wheezy-raspbian.img of=/dev/rdisk1 bs=1m
 ```

-This command will run silently for some time, and will then give you a little bit of output based on it's success or failure.
+This command will run silently for some time, and will then give you a little bit of output based on its success or failure.
 This may take a while so be patient.

 With the disk re-imaged, you are now free to eject the SD card using `diskutil eject /dev/rdisk1`.
 Once you do, go ahead and plug it into your Raspberry Pi.
 You'll also want to plug your keyboard into the Pi at this time.
 Once you have both inserted securely, go ahead and plug the power source into your Raspberry Pi.
 You should see a typical Linux boot screen, and will have the option to make any configurations to your Pi that you might want to make.
 When the Pi is finally done booting, you'll be prompted with: